HongyuanJia8/cse15l-lab-reports/lab-report1.md

 cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
 cat /home/linux/ieng6/cs15lfa22/public/hello.txt
 ```
+"cd" command line can be used to change the directory. "cd~" means changing to user's home directory.
+"ls" displays the contents of a directory, "ls -a" lists all files in the current directory,
 Here is a example output:

 <img width="975" alt="Screen Shot 2022-09-30 at 4 17 37 PM" src="https://user-images.githubusercontent.com/88987127/193386211-15c2c7cf-06d6-4566-84aa-45a695e93a02.png">